Akorn: A Growth Company At Fair Value

 As always, thank you for reading.
 If you wish to follow our future articles, just click the "Follow" button next to our name at the top.
 We would also be interested to know what you think about the pharma industry and Akorn and Teva in particular.
 If you would like us to cover a company, please let us know in the comments.
 Thank you for reading!

-- Brembo: A Solid Company At A Fair Price
+- Brembo: A Solid Company At A Fair Price (OTC:BRBOF)

 - Is Delta Air Lines Ready To Fly?
-(Part 1)
+(Part 1) (DAL)

 - Is Southwest Airlines Ready To Fly?
-(Part 2)
+(Part 2) (LUV)

 Disclosure: I am/we are long AKRX.